solo-io/gloo/docs/content/installation/knative/_index.md

 For our example, we would Replace the `{{ . }}` with `v0.10.0`.

-Save the file and then run the following commands to install the Gloo components.
+Save the file and then run the following commands to install the Gloo Edge components.

 ```shell
 kubectl create namespace gloo-system
 helm install gloo gloo/gloo --namespace gloo-system -f values.yaml
 ```

-Gloo can be installed to a namespace of your choosing with the `--namespace` flag.
+Gloo Edge can be installed to a namespace of your choosing with the `--namespace` flag.

 #### Install using in-line settings

 Instead of creating a `values.yaml` file, you can simply define the settings in-line.
 This is useful for a small number of values, but quickly becomes impractical if you want to override several values.

-Run the following commands to install the Gloo components with version `v0.10.0` of Knative.
+Run the following commands to install the Gloo Edge components with version `v0.10.0` of Knative.

 ```shell
 kubectl create namespace gloo-system